-- (1) Students entering the PhD program must have already completed an MA for which a written thesis is a requirement.
+- (1) Students entering the PhD program must have completed an MA for which a written thesis is a requirement.
 Applicants must successfully defend their MA thesis by August 31 of the admission year and meet the Fall convocation deadline of their university.
-Failure to provide the University of Alberta with notification of the MA thesis defence by August 1 of the admission year can negate the offer of admission.
-Those with an MA degree other than in anthropology are normally required to complete the coursework for an MA in the Department of Anthropology at the University of Alberta. - (2) Residence requirements are those of the Faculty of Graduate Studies and Research (§173.6)-a minimum of two years.
+Failure to provide the University of Alberta with notification of the MA thesis defense by August 1 of the admission year can negate the offer of admission. - (2) Residence requirements are those of the Faculty of Graduate Studies and Research (§183.6)-a minimum of two years.
 Provisional PhD candidates must enrol in three ★3 courses per term in the first year of residence.
-The nature of the work will be determined by the student and the supervisor. - (3) In accordance with Faculty regulations, a supervisory committee will be struck as soon as possible.
-This supervisory committee will formulate a program of advanced study and research and will require demonstration of proficiency in any research tools necessary for writing the thesis. - (4) Demonstrated proficiency in a language other than English is required. - (5) Prior to the candidacy examination, the student must submit a satisfactory research proposal that will lead to production of a thesis of publishable quality based on original advanced research and theoretical interpretation. - (6) According to Faculty regulations (§174.2.1) the student shall pass an oral candidacy examination in subjects relevant to the general field of research.
-Normally the candidacy examination shall be held at the end of the second year or the beginning of the third year. - (7) The dissertation shall be examined by a committee, the composition of which is specified in Faculty regulations (§174.2.1(7)).
+The nature of the course work will be determined by the student and the supervisor with the following requirement: ANTHR 601, normally taken in the first term, is required of all new PhD students who did not complete ANTHR 501 as an MA student in this Department. - (3) In accordance with Faculty regulations, a supervisory committee will be struck as soon as possible.
+This supervisory committee will formulate a program of advanced study and research and will require demonstration of proficiency in any research tools necessary for writing the thesis. - (4) Demonstrated proficiency in a language other than English is required (normally before the candidacy exam). - (5) Prior to the candidacy examination, the student must submit a satisfactory research proposal that will lead to production of a thesis of publishable quality based on original advanced research and theoretical interpretation. - (6) According to Faculty regulations (§184.2.1) the student shall pass an oral candidacy examination in subjects relevant to the general field of research.
+Normally the candidacy examination shall be held at the end of the second year or the beginning of the third year. - (7) The dissertation shall be examined by a committee, the composition of which is specified in Faculty regulations (§184.2.1(7)).
 A final oral examination, based largely on the thesis, shall be conducted by the examining committee.